hashgraph/hedera-mirror-node/docs/design/nft.md

 - Submit a ScheduleSign from the receiving account
 - Verify response codes and data from /tokens, /tokens/{id}/nfts, /tokens/{id}/nfts/{serialNumber}/transactions, /schedules/{id}, and /transactions

-# Outstanding Questions and Concerns:

-1. Will NFTs be present in the balance file?

-- `TokenBalance` is being updated for NFTs to show the number of NFTs held in an account, however it has not yet been confirmed if the balance file (specifically `TokenUnitBalance`) will also be updated.

-2. Will NFT balances be added to the csv version of the balance file, or just the proto version?
-If so, will this be considered a version bump for the csv file?

-- If the csv file does not contain the NFT balances, this will not affect the mirror node.
-If it does contain the NFT balances, this will also have no effect unless the version is bumped, in which case a new parser will be needed with minimal changes.